dsent/bullet-addons/src/navigation-popup/navigation-popup-readme.md

 ## Usage

+Read the repo's [README](../README.md) for general installation instructions.

 - Add the CSS and JS to your Bullet Code area (global recommended).
 - Add a mandatory HTML marker to each page that should include the navigation popup (see Configuration below).